Forswearing Foolish Ways

 But perhaps the Starehian who gave me the best reception in the school was Jesse Nyoro who was six years my senior and whose photo I have displayed above.
-When Nyoro heard that I could play the piano, he introduced me to Music teachers.
+When Nyoro heard that I could play the piano, he introduced me to Music teachers of the school.
 And he made some very congenial compliments about me to my fellow first-formers.
 Later on, he encouraged me to accompany hymns on the piano during assembly by giving me a music score of hymn no. 59 in Starehe Boys' hymnal: that wonderful old hymn in limerick form whose first verse goes as follows:

 Nyoro treated me like a brother despite the fact that I was a confused new student while he was a famous senior in Starehe pursuing a technical course in the institute division of the school.
 He still remains my friend who has counselled me on several occasions in recent years.